Microsoft Ignite: India

 Microsoft TechEd India has been an annual fixture since 2003 except for 2008 which was the only year when Microsoft TechEd India event was not organized.

 In 2006, TechEd was held in New Delhi, Pune, Mumbai, Chennai, Hyderabad and Bangalore during the month of June.
 There were two TechEd events held in each city, the first one delved into architectural aspects of technology and laid emphasis on the needs of the Architect audience alongside four tracks focused on Platform and Tools for Developers.
 The second event was geared towards technology professionals working on IT infrastructure.

 In 2007, TechEd was held in Bangalore.

 In 2009, TechEd was held in Hyderabad in the month of May.
 Rechristened Microsoft TechMela, the name change was necessitated by an urge to Indianize the event and its content so that it aligned with the ethos of every Indian.
 It was attended by over 2,500 CXOs, TDMs, BDMs, Developers, IT Professionals, Architects, Designers, faculty Members and Technology Students.

 TechEd-India 2009 was keynoted by Steve Ballmer, the only TechEd event worldwide where Steve Ballmer was to speak.
 There were 28 Technical Tracks that spanned more than 112 breakout sessions, 24 instructor-led Labs, more than 20 Chalk-Talk sessions.
 The tracks were designed as a navigational tool which assisted in finding the sessions and labs best suited for individual needs.

 In 2011, TechEd India was held in Bangalore from March 23–25 at Hotel Lalit Ashok.
 The event included keynotes by Senior Microsoft Executives, breakout sessions, hands-on-labs, instructor-led labs, product team tents, free Microsoft certification, community programs and solution expo.
 The event was keynoted by Qi Lu.

 In 2012, 2013, and 2014, Tech Ed India was held in Bangalore at The LaLiT Hotels, Palaces and Resorts.

 Israel

 TechEd conferences in Israel were held in Eilat.
 The first TechEd conference was held in 2001, with more than 1,000 participants.
 Six more conferences were held until 2010.

 Latin America

 The Latin American TechEd has always been held in São Paulo, Brazil.
 However, there was also an edition of it in Mexico in 2001.

 Middle East

 First started in 2010 and hosted in Dubai.

 New Zealand

 TechEd New Zealand is the largest IT Conference in New Zealand and is held annually in Auckland.

 North America

 Each year for the North American event changes to a new location.
+In 2024, Microsoft Ignite is returning to Chicago and will be held at the McCormick Place in Chicago, Illinois between November 18-22, 2024.